-The aim of the service is for patients to be seen quickly in a setting that is closer to home and to negate the need for secondary care referrals
+The service aims for patients to be seen quickly in a setting closer to home and to negate the need for secondary care referrals.

 Your GP can refer you directly in to this service and you will typically be seen within four to six weeks.

 The doctors in the service are able to see and treat a wide range of dermatological conditions including;